 Fibrotic Diseases

-The condition can affect any organ such as liver, kidney, lung or heart, among many others.
+The condition can affect any organ such as the liver, kidney, lung or heart, among many others.
 Even though the fibrotic lesions tend to be focal on individual organs, the cascade that triggers fibroblast activity is fairly conserved across tissues.
-While fibrosis is a key driver of end stage organ damage and death in a variety of chronic diseases, no treatments to halt or reverse the lesions are currently available.
+While fibrosis is a key driver of end-stage organ damage and death in a variety of chronic diseases, no treatments to halt or reverse the lesions are currently available.

 Fibrotic Diseases